-A place for long-term care information, support, and solutions from the perspective of those who have been there.
-If you or your loved one are experiencing difficulty in obtaining the care you deserve, please call our Helpline.
+Voices for Quality Care is a place for long-term care information, support, and solutions from the perspective of those who have been there.
+If you or your loved one are experiencing difficulty in obtaining the care you need, please call our Helpline.

 Our toll-free phone line is in operation 24 hours a day, 7 days a week.

 Voices for Quality care Newsletter: December 2018 is here!
 Click here to read

 New in nursing home care: Overdoses, bedsores, broken bones: What happened when a private-equity firm sought to care for society’s most vulnerable: Washington Post Business Section November 25, 2018: ManorCare bankruptcy

 Voices for quality care issues a statement describing the neglect in state monitoring services for nursing homes and assisted living facilities The Voices for Quality Care Board of Directors and members are increasingly concerned regarding the ability of state entities to effectively monitor the care and conditions in Maryland nursing homes and assisted living facilities.
 Click here to read the Statement

 Maryland & Washington, D.C.

 First Quarter of 2018 (January 1, 2018 – March 31, 2018) Payroll Based Nursing Home Staffing Information Now Available